-Betsy Dietel ~ Chairman of the Board and Chairman of Friends of CCLC, Chairman of Strategic Planning Committee ~ Betsy and her husband Michael recently moved to Rappahannock County from northern Illinois where they were part of the senior management team that built Prairie Crossing, an internationally acclaimed, planned conservation community.
+Betsy Dietel ~ Vice Chairman of the Board and Chairman of Friends of CCLC, Chairman of Strategic Planning Committee ~ Betsy and her husband Michael recently moved to Rappahannock County from northern Illinois where they were part of the senior management team that built Prairie Crossing, an internationally acclaimed, planned conservation community.
 Betsy is a Senior Partner with Dietel Partners, a multi-generational, family-to-family philanthropic advising firm with offices in Rappahannock, Maine and Washington.
 She was the founding executive director of Lake County Community Foundation, the Liberty Prairie Conservancy and owner-operator of EarthWild Gardens, native prairie plant design and retail business.
 She currently sits on the Board of Trustees of Earth University Foundation in Costa Rica and the Pulitzer Center for Crisis Reporting in Washington, DC.
 Betsy graduated from Hampshire College and has a Masters of Planning from Cornell University.

-Diane Trister Dodge ~ Vice Chair of the Board ~ Diane has been a weekend resident of Slate Mills, VA since 1976.
+Diane Trister Dodge ~ Chair of the Program Committee ~ Diane has been a part-time resident of Slate Mills, VA since 1976.
 She is an early childhood education specialist with over 45 years of experience as a preschool and kindergarten teacher; the education coordinator for Head Start and child care programs in Mississippi and Washington, D.C.; and the director of national projects in education and human services.
 In 1988, Diane founded Teaching Strategies, Inc., a company dedicated to improving the quality of early childhood programs by providing the most effective resources in curriculum, assessment, professional development, and family connections.
 She served on the Governing Board of the National Association for the Education of Young Children (1990–1994), the Center for the Child Care Workforce (1995–2002), and was a member of the D.C.
 Mayor’s Advisory Committee on Early Childhood Development (1984–2009).
 In 2004, Diane received the Bank Street College Alumni Association Recognition Award for outstanding accomplishments in the field of education, and in 2010, she was inducted into the Association of Educational Publishers Hall of Fame for her lifetime contributions to education.

 Barney O’Meara ~ Treasurer of the Board and Chairman of Finance Committee ~ Barney returns to the board after serving previously for six years in the 1980’s.
 Since then, he has been a Trustee on CCLC’s investment committee, served on the development committee, and assisted at our recent auctions.
 Barney has an engineering degree from Yale and heads two companies focused on semiconductor innovations.
 He and his wife moved here in 1974, and are grateful to live in a vibrant community committed to education and life-long learning for everyone.